Traneptora/grimoire/_posts/2015-01-01-beacon-of-hope.markdown

 **Range**: 30 feet

-**Components**: V,S
+**Components**: V, S

 **Duration**: Concentration, up to 1 minute

 This spell bestows hope and vitality.
 Choose any number of creatures within range.
-For the duration, each target has advantage on W isdom saving throws and death saving throws, and regains the maximum number of hit points possible from any healing.
+For the duration, each target has advantage on Wisdom saving throws and death saving throws, and regains the maximum number of hit points possible from any healing.